Pros and Cons of Squarespace and Showit

 The customizable nature of Showit also gives you the chance to create fun little adventures of sorts for your visitors.

-Showit doesn't offer e-commerce, which can be a big hinderance to product-based businesses.
-There are ways to add it in through pluggins but it can get a little complex.
+Showit doesn't offer e-commerce, which can be a BIG hinderance to product-based businesses.
+There are ways to add it in through pluggins but it can get complex.
 Showit is also on the pricey side, especially if you want to maintain a blog.
-It all depends on your goals for your business and how you want to show up online.
+It all depends on the goals for your business and how you want to show up online.
 And the fact that it's 100% customizable has a draw back if you want to make quick changes.
-You have to move each piece in order to change the look of anything and that goes for the mobile version as well.
-As we all know, the best thing about something can also be the worst thing.
+In order to make any change, you have to move individual pieces around in order to change the look of anything–and that goes for the mobile version as well.
+In this case, and in many other scenarios, the best thing about it can also be the worst thing.

 Who benefits the most on Showit

-If you're more advanced in your business and are wanting a show-stopper for a website, you want a completely unique, custom experience for your website visitors, I recommend Showit hands down.
+If you are wanting a show-stopper for a website I recommend Showit hands down.
 It has all the qualities of offering the most exceptional customer experience and it's incredible for letting your work shine in a unique way.

 I would love to hear what you think!
 Are you on the fence about which platform to go with?